You might not expect your oral health and headaches to be related. But as it turns out, there’s often a direct connection.

 Temporomandibular joint disorder, or TMJ, is when there is a problem with a jaw joint and the muscles surrounding it.
 TMJ can cause pain in the joint and muscles, but it can also cause toothaches and headaches.
 The headaches are typically triggered by an action like chewing or opening and closing the mouth.3

 If you’re missing a tooth or your teeth don’t line up correctly, your jaw muscles may have to work harder to bring your top and bottom teeth together.
 Over time, this can cause TMJ and eventually migraine headaches.4

 If you know the cause of your headaches, fixing the problem could be as easy as getting a cavity filled or wearing a night guard.
 If you aren’t sure, make an appointment with your doctor to get a diagnosis.
 Your doctor could provide treatment or refer you to your dentist or a specialist.

 If you need dental treatment, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.